-- B Plan for walking tours, plaques and/or online recognition of historic properties including highlighting historic truths of the community. - Study and seek public input on whether to establish landmark restrictions such as demolition delays.
+- B Plan for walking tours, plaques and/or online recognition of historic properties including highlighting historic truths of the community. - C Study and seek public input on whether to establish landmark restrictions such as demolition delays.

-Strategy 7.3: Assist property owners who seek designation of their property as a National Historic Landmark.
+Strategy 7.3: Assist property owners who seek to nominate their property to the National Register of Historic Places.

-- A Continue to provide historic records and other support to property owners seeking historic landmark status such as land record and NC State Housing Preservation Office records. - B Provide recognition through plaques and/or online recognition of National Historic Landmarks. - C Continue the historical marker program adopted by the Town Council on February 5, 2002 and the Historic Carrboro Plaque Program supported by the Town Council on October 21, 2008. - D Explore becoming a Certified Local Government to designate landmarks.
+- A Continue to provide historic records and other support to property owners seeking historic register status such as land record and NC State Historic Preservation Office (NCSHPO) records. - B Provide recognition through plaques and/or online recognition of properties on the National Register. - C Continue the historical marker program adopted by the Town Council on February 5, 2002 and the Historic Carrboro Plaque Program supported by the Town Council on October 21, 2008. - D Explore becoming a Certified Local Government to receive funding and technical assistance from the Federal Historic Preservation Program.